-When the HERON-FPGA7 is shipped there is a 100Mhz oscillator fitted to User OSC3.
+When the HERON-FPGA9 is shipped there is a 100MHz oscillator fitted to User OSC3.

-The SDRAM interface should always be run at 133MHz.
-The SDRAM controller will automatically generate 133MHz from the OSC3 input at 100MHz.
-This is done using a Digital Clock Manager (DCM) to frequency synthesize 133MHz.
+The DDR SDRAM interface should always be run at 200MHz.
+The DDR SDRAM controller will automatically generate 200MHz from the SDRAM clock input, and will synchronise the internal FPGA logic correctly to that clock.